 Checking in With Machines

 Because all your ticket information is stored in the airline's database, most airlines let you check in without ever seeing a human being, except to drop off your checked bags.
-Just check in using the airline's mobile app, in which case you'll receive an electronic ticket that the departure gate attendant can scan off your smartphone's screen; or check in at one of your airline's airport kiosks.
-Once the kiosk has located your electronic record, it'll print a paper boarding pass you can use to get through the security checkpoint and onto the plane.
+Once you’ve purchased a ticket online with your debit or credit card, you can use online check-in with your e-ticket number or confirmation number on the airline's website or mobile app and you'll receive an electronic ticket that the departure gate attendant can scan off your smartphone's screen.

 Checking in With Airline Staff